 These are common situations founders recognise when a decision is close to being made.

-Each Symptom describes how a decision can feel as commitment approaches - not what the decision is, why it exists, or what should be done about it.
+Each situation describes how a decision can feel as commitment approaches - not what the decision is, why it exists, or what should be done about it.

 Recognising yourself here doesn’t mean the decision is wrong.